Skip to content

 4. Select Save.

 The saved view appears in the Saved views list.
-Select it at any time to restore the full configuration.
+Select it at any time to restore the full configuration in a new tab.

 Manage saved views

 • Delete: Open the saved views list, find the view, and select delete.
+Confirm deletion in the prompt.
 Deletion is permanent.

 • Update: Load the view, make changes to the Explore configuration, then save again under the same name to overwrite the existing view.